 by Jeffrey S. Pippen | Back to Jeff's Plant Page | Jeff's Nature Pages

 Annotated habitat and distribution information listed above is from Radford, Ahles, & Bell.
 1968.
 Manual of the Vascular Flora of the Carolinas.
-UNC Press; Alan Weakley's Flora of the Carolinas, Virginia, and Georgia; and from personal observations and discussions with Will Cook, Harry LeGrand, and Bob Wilbur.
-Supplemental resources include USDA plants website, and NatureServe.
+UNC Press; and from personal observations and discussions with Will Cook, Harry LeGrand, and Bob Wilbur.
+Common names from personal experience and supplemented by the following resources USDA plants website, Flora of the Carolinas, Virginia, and Georgia, and NatureServe.